EpiphanySoft/oo/docs/Processors.md

     inst.initialize(1, 2);
 ```

-    > MyClass init 1 2
+    > MyBase init 1 2
     > MyMixin init 1 2
     > MyDerived init 1 2

-The base `MyClass` defines a method chain on the `init` method.
+The base `MyBase` defines a method chain on the `init` method.
 The goal is to enable
 derived classes and mixins to implement `init` methods without orchestrating the exact
 call sequence.
 Instead the `initialize()` method calls all of the `init()` implementations
 in the various classes and mixins using `callChain()`.
 This ensures that all `init()`
 methods are called and in the correct, top-down order.

+For the method chain to work properly, the `mixins` processor needs to know **not** to copy
+such methods.
+The `chains` processor tracks these methods so that `mixins` behave properly.

 <a name="_config"></a>

 # `config`

-WIP
+This processor defines one or more [config properties](../Readme.md#_configs).

 <a name="_mixins"></a>